WilkinGames/deadswitch3-mp-custom/README.md

 To verify you have Node.js v14 installed: `node -v`

 ## Hosting

+You can either host on your local PC or an external service.

 ### Hosting on Local PC
 If you wish to host the server on your local PC, make sure you have Node.js installed.